dante-project/scratchpad/docs/tut.rst

 Segments are portions of the address space, possibly overlapping, specified by a base address and a limit.
 To address a byte in segmented memory you use a 48-bit logical address: 16 bits that specifies the segment and 32-bits that specifies what offset within that segment you want.
-The offset is added to the base address of the segment, and the resulting linear address is checked against the segment’s limit - see the figure below.
-If everything works out fine (including access-rights checks ignored for now) the result is a linear address.
+The offset is added to the base address of the segment, and the resulting linear address is checked against the segment’s limit.
+If everything works out fine the result is a linear address.
 When paging is disabled, then the linear address space is mapped 1:1 onto the physical address space, and the physical memory can be accessed.
 We enable segmentation via GDT.

 Paging